A Brief History of Children’s Books: Nasty, Brutish, and Short

 Aesop’s fables weren’t really written for kids—children’s literature and adult literature would not become distinct entities for another two thousand years.

 Certainly, that’s what we got once people started writing things down.
 One of the earliest examples is Aesop¹, whose fables from the sixth century BCE formed the backbone of children’s literature (and literature in general) for a thousand-plus years.
 Aesop left an enormous body of work, much of which he probably didn’t write.
 In fact, it’s possible he didn’t actually exist, his work instead coming from a lot of different sources; and if he did, it’s not at all clear who he was².
-But most sources claim that he was a slave with severe physical disabilities.
-A surviving bust shows a cross-eyed, bearded face perched atop a sunken chest that’s more or less falling into his penis.

 This is not exactly what you’d want to see on the jacket of a children’s book.
 Then again, Aesop’s fables weren’t really written for kids—children’s literature and adult literature would not become distinct entities for another two thousand years³.
 They were, however, widely read to and by kids, and formed the cornerstone of a Greek education, which included a number of topics the modern curriculum doesn’t cover.
 The Aesop’s fables we know are the highly sanitized versions that passed through the rinse cycles of the medieval and Victorian eras.
 But older editions were quite a bit darker and dirtier, featuring a beaver that bites off its own genitals, a pair of hyenas threatening to rape each other, and the edifying tale of “The Camel Who Shat in the River.”